a2stuff/a2d/res/notes/testplan.md

 * Run on a system with a single slot providing 3 or 4 drives (e.g. CFFA, BOOTI, Floppy Emu); verify that all show up.

+* Verify that GS/OS volume name cases show correctly (e.g. ProDOS 2.5 disk).
-* Verify that GS/OS filename cases show correctly (e.g. ProDOS 2.5 disk).
+* Verify that GS/OS file name cases show correctly (e.g. ProDOS 2.5 disk).

 * Open two windows.
 Click the close box on the active window.
 Verify that only the active window closes.
 * Repeat the following case with these modifiers: Open-Apple, Solid-Apple: